sh977218/ts-etl-ui/README.md

 The baskets will be populated when data is saved to them.

+for CI, .ci.env is used to playwright test for local development, .development.env is used to test

 ## Running mocking api server

 To use Pantry for perishable storage